 6. Joint Petitioners' Rebuttal Testimony.

-On rebuttal, Mr. Schneider stated the OUCC did not oppose the acquisition but did request different rates than what Indiana American proposed.
-Jt.
-Pet.
-Ex.
-2-R at 2.
+Mr. Schneider stated the OUCC did not oppose the acquisition but did request different rates than what Indiana American proposed.
 He stated the OUCC's new rates would be an issue as the Asset Purchase Agreement was conditioned upon approval of Indiana American's proposed rates.
-Id.
 Silver Creek customers were made aware of the terms of the Asset Purchase Agreement and Indiana American's proposed rates and voted in favor of the acquisition, he explained.
-Id. at 2-3.
 Silver Creek is a sale for resale customer of Indiana American and passes on any increases in costs it experiences from Indiana American onto its customers.
-Id. at 3.
 He explained that prior rate adjustments have been made by the Silver Creek Board through 30-Day Filings submitted to the Commission to which the OUCC apparently acquiesced.
-Id.
 He stated at the time OUCC witness Stull submitted her testimony, the costs from the recent rate case were not yet reflected in Silver Creek rates.
-Id.

 While Ms. Stull argued in her testimony that Indiana American has not provided evidence of what additional marginal costs exist or why service cannot be provided at the rates Silver Creek members are currently paying, Mr. Schneider pointed out that Indiana American's Area One rates have been approved by the Commission to recover the cost of serving customers in Area One, and Ms. Stull has presented no analysis demonstrating that Indiana American's costs of serving the Silver Creek customers will be any different from the costs of serving other Area One customers.
-Id. at 3-4.
 He stated that as a matter of law under Ind.
 Code § 8-1-30.3-6(5), Silver Creek is too small to capture economies of scale and it is necessary to look at the level of service provided.
-Id. at 4.
 He stated one way Silver Creek customers would benefit immediately from the acquisition is they would now be able to utilize Indiana American's engineering infrastructure, expertise, and technical capabilities and Indiana American's robust cybersecurity protection.
-Id.
 He also stated a significant factor for Silver Creek's management leading to the sale was the risk of losing operational expertise from upcoming retirements from Silver Creek employees.
-Id. at 5.
 He explained many Silver Creek operational and managerial employees were with the utility for many decades and there was a real fear of not being able to replace them with qualified individuals.
-Id.
-By selling the utility to Indiana American, that problem is averted as Indiana American employees are able to supplement the existing Silver Creek team with an additional twenty-five employees who have the necessary certifications and qualifications to serve the customers of Silver Creek efficiently.
-Id.
+By selling the utility to Indiana American, that problem is averted as Indiana American employees are able to supplement the existing Silver Creek team with an additional 25 employees who have the necessary certifications and qualifications to serve the customers of Silver Creek efficiently.

 Mr. Schneider also testified that the summary of the proposed terms of the Asset Purchase Agreement included that the rates of Silver Creek members would increase by nearly 70% for a typical monthly customer using 5,000 gallons per month as well as a table showing various monthly bill comparisons at the then existing rates.
-That same notice to members also indicated that if the Silver Creek system is not acquired by Indiana American, that the Silver Creek rates would increase.
-Jt.
-Pet.
-Ex.
-2-R at 2.
-The customers were also made aware in the customer notice included as Attachment CAS-4 to Joint Petitioners' Exhibit No. 1 that they would be reimbursed their membership fee and also receive an estimated payment of approximately \$4,500-\$4,800 per membership from the proceeds of the sale and any remaining cash on hand.
+That same notice to members also indicated that if the Silver Creek System is not acquired by Indiana American, that the Silver Creek rates would increase.
+The customers were also made aware in the customer notice included as Attachment CAS-4 to Joint Petitioners' Exhibit 1 that they would be reimbursed their membership fee and also receive an estimated payment of approximately \$4,500-\$4,800 per membership from the proceeds of the sale and any remaining cash on hand.
 With this information provided to them, the members of Silver Creek voted in favor of the transaction, including moving to Indiana American's Area One rates.
-Id. at 2-3.